Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 One of the perks of using an international exchange like MEXC is that you can be sure that it follows the regulatory rules of many different jurisdictions.
 What makes this positive is that it means it must be very careful with how it operates, ensuring that everything is by the books, as it has many rules to follow from many different nations and locations.

-It is, however, also worth noting in this review that global exchanges are not exactly a rarity.
+It is, however, also worth noting that global exchanges are not exactly a rarity.
 Top-performing platforms like Binance and Bybit have an international presence (much like MEXC).

 📚 Further Reading: Best US Crypto Exchange